Yankees get Stanton back as Judge tests throwing arm that could hinder him all season, Boone says

 “Maybe that’s a little overstated,” he said.
 “Is he going to come back and be a 70-80 arm?
 I don’t know that I’m expecting that necessarily.
 But when we get him back out there, I would expect him to be able to handle it.”

-The Yankees are coming off a three-game sweep of the St. Louis Cardinals and hold a three-game lead for the final American League wild-card spot.
+The Yankees are coming off a three-game sweep of the St. Louis Cardinals and hold a three-game lead for an American League wild card.
 Offensively, they will be satisfied if Judge can simply remain productive at the plate.
 He entered the week batting .333 with 39 home runs, 91 RBIs and a 1.134 OPS, all among the league leaders.
 His home run Sunday was his first extra-base hit since returning.

 AP MLB: https://apnews.com/hub/mlb